 - The Associated Press Stylebook 2015 by Associated Press Staff

-What is Syllabus for Journalism and Mass Communication ( BJMC) in 2021
+What is Syllabus for Journalism and Mass Communication ( BJMC)?

 The complete syllabus for Journalism and Mass Communication in 2021 is listed below.